Trisha’s Misdiagnosis Story

 If anything compelled me to begin digging deeper, that was it.
 Now I was “sick” AND angry!

 That small tidbit of good news lit a fire under me.
-I made an appointment with Dr. K to see him a week later, and contacted Dr. S, the oncologist, for copies of my records to take with me.
-The records were faxed to me — and I began to study them to see what I could google for more information.
+I made an appointment with Dr. K to see him a week later, then contacted Dr. H, the oncologist, for copies of my records to take with me.
+Records in hand, I began to google every word I didn’t understand to see if I could learn more.

-If I had to pinpoint an exact moment when this patient advocacy mission began, that moment would be it.
+If I had to pinpoint an exact moment when my patient empowerment mission began, that moment would be it.

 The lab results were NOT as advertised.
 In fact, neither diagnosis was for SPTCL, exactly.
 One of them said “most suspicious for,” and the other said, “most consistent with.”
 Neither one of them was sure!
 And yet another clue to this mysterious malady which was so far unsupported, was found.